-Reducing Exposure to Cryptosporidial Infection

-Advice for families with an immuno-compromised child
+Reducing exposure to cryptosporidial infection: information for families with an immune-compromised child

-Great Ormond Street Hospital for Children NHS Trust This leaflet is for families with a child who is thought to be at particular risk from cryptosporidial infection.
+This information sheet from Great Ormond Street Hospital (GOSH) is for families with a child who is thought to be at particular risk from cryptosporidial infection.
 We hope that it will help you to understand something about the infection and advise on ways in which you can minimise the risk of acquiring the infection.